xdevplatform/twitter-ruby-ads-sdk/README.md

 JRuby | 1.7.x, 9.0.0.0 (JDK7, JDK8, OpenJDK)
 Rubinius | 2.4.x, 2.5.x

-All releases adhere to strict [sematic versioning](http://semver.org).
+All releases adhere to strict [semantic versioning](http://semver.org).
 For Example, major.minor.patch-pre (aka. stick.carrot.oops-peek).

 ## Development
 If you'd like to contribute to the project or try an unreleased development version of this project locally, you can do so quite easily by following the examples below.